CasparsTools/hacker-roadmap/README.md

 #### :globe_with_meridians: Wireless Testing

-Used for intrusion detection and wifi attacks.
+Used for intrusion detection and WiFi attacks.

 | Tool        | Language           | Support  | Description    |
 | ----------- |-------------------------|----------|----------------|